 The ammonium leach liquor, with the copper removed, was the feed to the solvent extraction circuit.
-Pregnant leach solution (PLS) was pumped at 2.6 m3/h to the extraction mixer-settler.
+Pregnant leach ssolution (PLS) was pumped at 2.6 m3/h to the extraction mixer-settler.
 The mixer was operated in aqueous continuous mode to maintain a reasonable disengagement time of aqueous and organic in the settler.
 The tenor of the PLS was an average concentration of 2.0 g/l Cu at pH=11 and average ammonia concentration of 35 g/l.
-In this stage, the PLS was contacted with an organic copper extractant LIX 84-I (ketoxime type) with 10 vol.% concentration, which was diluted with Escaid 120.
+In this stage, the PLS was contacted with an organic copper extractant LIX 84-l (ketoxime type) with 10 vol.% concentration, which was diluted with Escaid 120.
 After phase disengagement raffinate and loaded organic were obtained.
 The latter was pumped to a Loaded Organic Tank (LOT) to assist in removal of entrained aqueous.
-The raffinate tank and recycled to the leaching.
+The raffinate went to a flotation column to remove any entrained organic, then discharged to the Raffinate tank and recycled to the leaching.
 An organic to aqueous ratio (O:A) of 1:2 through the extraction stage, was maintained.
 The ratio within a stage was altered by recycling a portion of the organic phase.